Unity-Technologies/Graphics/README.md

 To use HDRP you must edit your project’s __Player__ and __Graphics__ settings as follows:

 1. Navigate to ___Edit > Project Settings > Player___ and set the color space of your project to Linear by selecting __Linear__ from the __Color Space__ dropdown.
 HDRP does not support Gamma lighting.
+2. Navigate to the Project window, right click anywhere in the Project window and select ___Create > Render Pipeline >  High Definition > Render Pipeline.___
-2. Navigate to ___Edit > Project Settings > Graphics___ and add the HDRenderPipelineAsset Asset to the __Render Pipeline Settings__ field.
+3. Navigate to ___Edit > Project Settings > Graphics___ and add the High Definition Render Pipeline Asset you created to the __Render Pipeline Settings__ field.
-Create a copy of the HDRenderPipelineAsset and store it outside of the Scriptable Render Pipeline folder.
+4. Store your new High Definition Render Pipeline Asset outside of the Scriptable Render Pipeline folder.
 This ensures that your HDRP settings are not lost when merging new changes from the SRP repo.

 ### Using Lightweight Pipeline
-To use the Lightweight Pipeline you must edit your project’s Graphics settings as follows:
+To use the Lightweight Pipeline you must edit your project’s __Graphics__ settings as follows:

+1. Navigate to the Project window, right click anywhere in the Project window and select ___Create > Render Pipeline >  Lightweight > Pipeline Asset.___
-1. Navigate to ___Edit > Project Settings > Graphics___ and add the LightweightPipelineAsset Asset to the __Render Pipeline Settings__ field.
+2. Navigate to ___Edit > Project Settings > Graphics___ and add the Lightweight Render Pipeline Asset you created to the __Render Pipeline Settings__ field.
-2. Create a copy of the LightweightPipelineAsset and store it outside of the Scriptable Render Pipeline folder.
+3. Store your new Render Pipeline Asset outside of the Scriptable Render Pipeline folder.
 This ensures that your Lightweight settings are not lost when merging new changes from the SRP repo.